Nonprofit Finance: 12 Golden Rules

 While it sounds good, diversifying funding sources isn’t easy, and isn’t necessarily a smart move.
 Different types of income require different systems, structures, relationships, and communications.

-Nonprofits are required to account for functional expenses – program services and general/administration & fundraising (or overhead).
+Nonprofits are required to account for functional expenses – program services and general/administration & fundraising (often referred to as “overhead”).
 While lower overhead expenses may sound better to donors, this emphasis is destabilizing and unsustainable.
-Make the case by reframing from “overhead” to “infrastructure.”
+Make the case by reframing from “overhead” to “infrastructure” or “Core Mission Support.”

 5. Cash Flow